 - Storage management - Storage Management Subsystem, zOS network environment

-- Summary, open discussion about further use of zSeries for zVM or zLinux operating systems, future of the mainframes
+- Summary, open discussion about the further use of zSeries for zVM or zLinux operating systems, future of the mainframes

 - 20 points from computer labs,

 - 30 points from assignments evaluated within computer labs,